octorock/the-little-hat/docs/ghidra.md

 Or directly create a symlink from the `ghidra_scripts` directory.

 After starting the script, press `No` to keep it running in the background.
 It starts a webserver on port `10242` that can be used by the CExplore Bridge in *The Little Hat* to fetch the decompilation for a function and transfer it to CExplore.

+## Apply types to global vars
+Set up the CExplore Bridge in *The Little Hat* as described in [Using the CExplore Bridge plugin](cexplore_bridge.md).
+Start the CExplore Bridge webserver in Ghidra.

+Click the <kbd>Set Ghidra global types</kbd> button in the CExplore Bridge dock.